Victor H. Krulak: World War II

 The navy PT boat PT-59, captained by John F. Kennedy, helped evacuate Krulak's force from Choiseul at the end of the operation.
 In response, Krulak promised Kennedy a bottle of whiskey which he delivered almost 20 years later when Kennedy was serving as President of the United States.

 After the war, Krulak returned to the United States and served as assistant director of the Senior School at Marine Corps Base Quantico, and, later, as regimental commander of the 5th Marines at Camp Pendleton.

 Korean War

 Krulak was serving as assistant chief of staff, G-3, Fleet Marine Force, Pacific, when the Korean War erupted, and subsequently served in Korea as chief of staff, 1st Marine Division, earning a second Legion of Merit with Combat "V" and Air Medal.

 From 1951 to 1955, Krulak served at Headquarters Marine Corps as Secretary of the General Staff, then rejoined Fleet Marine Force, Pacific, as chief of staff.

 1956 to 1959

 In July 1956, he was promoted to brigadier general and designated assistant commander, 3rd Marine Division on Okinawa.
 From 1957 to 1959, he served as director, Marine Corps Educational Center, Quantico.
-He was promoted to major general in November 1959, and the following month assumed command of the Marine Corps Recruit Depot, San Diego.
+He was promoted to major general in November 1959, and the following month assumed command of Marine Corps Recruit Depot San Diego.